dacy/ai-avatar/README.md

 ## Acknowledgments

-- [Hugging Face](https://huggingface.co/) for the transformer models
+- Ollama for providing the LLM capabilities
-- [FAISS](https://github.com/facebookresearch/faiss) for vector similarity search
+- FAISS for efficient similarity search
-- [Flask](https://flask.palletsprojects.com/) for the web framework
+- SentenceTransformer for text embeddings